ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) They become highlighted
+A) They move to a different layer

-B) They become grayed out
+B) They become highlighted

-C) They disappear completely
+C) They become grayed out

-D) They move to a different layer
+D) They disappear completely

 ---

-B) They become grayed out
+C) They become grayed out

 ///